De-Identification, Anonymization, Redaction Toolkit Services

 • Any other unique identifying characteristic, code of the individual

-During the de-identification process, the assignment of a unique code to the set of de-identified health information to permit re-identification is the prescribed method of reidentifying information.
-The entity that is submitting the de-identified information is responsible to protect the reidentified information as per organization, local, state and federal policies.
+Re-identification uses a unique code assigned to the set of de-identified health information during the de-identification process to enable re-identification.
+The entity submitting the de-identified information is responsible for protecting the re-identification information as per organization, local, state and federal policies

 Anonymization

-For example, John Doe a male patient, 56 and with diabetes needs to be included in a data set.
-John Doe's record would be included in a data set without any identifying information such as names or date of birth; instead John Doe's record would be included in an age group between 50 and 60 consisting of many individuals with Diabetes who are males.
+For example, John Doe, a male patient aged 56 with diabetes, would be included in an age group between 50 and 60 consisting of many individuals with diabetes who are males.
 Location information would be generalized from a specific address to a large geographical area such as one or more states or the entire country.
-The greater number of individuals with similar characteristics the lower the risk of identification.
-Rare data points would be combined into a group such as "Other" to avoid identification.
+Rare data points would be combined into a group such as “Other” to avoid identification.

 The table below summarizes the differences between the above three services